fklein82/awesome-ai-video-recognition/README.md

+# Welcome to Awesome AI Accelerators! 🤖🦾

-# AI Recognition Accelerator with Node.js and ml5.js
+## AI Recognition Accelerator with Node.js and ml5.js

 This accelerator template leverages the simplicity and efficiency of Node.js and Express to create an AI Recognition Accelerator, featuring real-time object detection using ml5.js.
 It provides a user-friendly interface built with Materialize CSS, enabling dynamic interaction with AI models.